-(e) For the purpose of bringing to a conclusion any proceedings which are to be brought to a conclusion on the expiration of the time allotted under any motion passed under any of the preceding paragraphs of this Standing Order, the Speaker or the Chairman shall at the time appointed under the motion for the conclusion of those proceedings put forthwith the question on any amendment or motion already proposed from the Chair: and, in the case of the consideration of any Bill in Committee or on any of the remaining stages, shall then put any clauses and schedules and any amendment and new clauses and schedules desired by the Government-copies of which have been circulated by the Government among Members two hours at least before the expiration of the allotted time-and any other question requisite to dispose of the business before the House or Committee.
+(e) For the purpose of bringing to a conclusion any proceedings which are to be brought to a conclusion on the expiration of the time allotted under any motion passed under any of the preceding paragraphs of this Standing Order, the Speaker or the Chairman shall at the time appointed under the motion for the conclusion of those proceedings put forthwith the question on any amendment or motion already proposed from the Chair; and, in the case of the consideration of any Bill in Committee or on any of the remaining stages, shall then put any clauses and schedules and any amendment and new clauses and schedules desired by the Government-copies of which have been circulated by the Government among Members two hours at least before the expiration of the allotted time-and any other question requisite to dispose of the business before the House or Committee.
 No other amendments, new clauses, or schedules shall be proposed.

-Dilatory motions. instructions to &c.
+Dilatory motions, instructions to Committee, &c.

-(f) On any day on which any proceedings are to be brought to a conclusion under this Standing Committee, Order no dilatory motion on such proceedings, nor motion for an instruction to the Committee on a Bill which is the subject of such proceedings, nor motion to postpone a clause, nor motion to recommit the Bill shall be received unless moved by a Minister, and the question on any such motion shall be put forthwith without amendment or debate, and no motion for the adjournment of the House under Standing Order No. 8B shall be entertained.
+(f) On any day on which any procedings are to be brought to a conclusion under this Standing Order no dilatory motion on such proceedings, nor motion for an instruction to the Committee on a Bill which is the subject of such proceedings, nor motion to postpone a clause, nor motion to recommit the Bill shall be received unless moved by a Minister, and the question on any such motion shall be put forthwith without amendment or debate, and no motion for the adjournment of the House under Standing Order No. 8B shall be entertained.

-(a) Standing Order No. 78c (Closure of Debate) Standing shall not apply to any proceedings in respect of closure of debate not which time has been allotted in pursuance of this to apply.
-Standing Order.
+(g) Standing Order No. 78c (Closure of De-Standing Order for bate) shall not apply to any proceedings in closure of respect of which time has been allotted in pur- debate not to apply. suance of this Standing Order.

-(h) Where any time has been specified for the Business commencement of any proceedings in connexion proceeded with any business under this Standing Order, time when the time so specified has been reached the business, whatsoever its nature be, then before the House or Committee shall be postponed forthwith, and the first-mentioned business shall be proceeded with, and all steps necessary to enable this to be done shall be taken accordingly.
+(h) Where any time has been specified for the Business commencement of any proceedings in connexion proceeded with any business under this Standing Order, with at time when the time so specified has been reached the specified. business, whatsoever its nature be, then before the House or Committee shall be postponed forthwith, and the first-mentioned business shall be proceeded with, and all steps necessary to enable this to be done shall be taken accordingly.